BriceNocenti/ggfacto/cran-comments.md

     There were no ERRORs, WARNINGs or NOTEs.

 * https://builder.r-hub.io :
-    No ERRORs, no WARNINGs, 2 NOTE :
+    No ERRORs, no WARNINGs, 1 NOTE :
         New submission
-        Examples with CPU (user + system) or elapsed time > 10s

 * https://win-builder.r-project.org :
-    No ERRORs, no WARNINGs, 2 NOTE :
+    No ERRORs, no WARNINGs, 1 NOTE :
         New submission
-        Examples with CPU (user + system) or elapsed time > 5s

-The examples which takes time are the miminal examples for the user to understand the usage of the main functions, and can't really be reduced : in order to draw the plots, the correspondence analysis must first be calculated using the package FactoMineR.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.